MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 # Create a Snap to calculate gas fee percentages

-This tutorial walks you through creating a Snap that calculates the percentage of gas fees that a user would pay when creating a transaction.
+This tutorial walks you through creating a Snap that calculates the percentage of gas fees that a user pays when creating a transaction.
 The Snap provides transaction insights in the MetaMask transaction window.

 ## Prerequisites